awslabs/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md

 ### Changelog

+- 0.5.2
+  - Add specific language for multi-threading, and PutItem where the item already exists.
 - 0.5.1
   - Rename Hierarchical Materials to Branch Key Materials.
   - Add Beacon Key Materials to allowed materials in the cache.